Prince Andrew May Talk To FBI About Jeffrey Epstein, Reports Say He Flew With Epstein And Russian Beauty Queen

 The flight logs also show that Prince Andrew stayed for three days in February of 1999 at Epstein’s private island in the Carribean — an island that has since been informally christened “Pedophile Island,” as The Inquisitr reported.

-As The Mail noted, if the prince did meet Epstein in early in 1999 as his statement says, he apparently became so close with Epstein in just a few weeks that he was invited to spend three days in Epstein’s private island residence, a situation that appears extraordinary.
+As the Mail noted, if the prince did meet Epstein in early 1999 as his statement says, he apparently became so close with Epstein in just a few weeks that he was invited to spend three days in Epstein’s private island residence, a situation that appears extraordinary.

-An author and expert on the British Royal family, Angela Levin, blasted Prince Andrew’s statement as “staggeringly arrogant, disingenuous and dishonest,” according to a News Corp Australia report.
+An author and expert on the British Royal family, Angela Levin, blasted Prince Andrew’s statement of sympathy for Epstein’s victims as “staggeringly arrogant, disingenuous and dishonest,” according to a News Corp Australia report.

 Saying that Andrew’s public statement “reeks,” Levin wrote, “Besides expecting our Royals not to hang around with pedophiles, we also expect them to be honest.”